leonawicz/rvtable/README.md

 Installation and bug reporting
 ------------------------------

-Install the latest development version from github with
+Install the latest development version (0.3.1) from github:

 ``` r
 install.packages("devtools")